darius/500lines/bytecode-compiler/bytecompiler.rewrite.md

 `CALL_FUNCTION` to use.
 That somewhere is the stack: a growing and shrinking list of values.
-Each load appends to it, and each call removes a function and its arguments from the end and replaces them with one value: the result of the call.
-This scheme gives a more-complex expression like `f(g(7), h())` a place for the partial results to live:
+Each load appends to it, and each call removes a function and its arguments from the end and replaces them with one value: the result of the call.[^3] This scheme gives a more-complex expression like `f(g(7), h())` a place for the partial results to live: